NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

                      building, i.e., length of the building orthogonal to the roadline in front of the building.
                      Roof height is calculated by determining the difference between the bottom plane and apex elevations of the roof as defined in the Building Elevations section.
-Plan dimensions of the building are determined by first obtaining the camera location of the street-level image to determine road-parallel and -perpendicular dimensions of the building footprint, then setting the average of the road-perpendicular dimensions as the building depth.
+Plan dimensions of the building, as determined by the dimensions of the footprint, are determined by first obtaining the camera location of the street-level image to determine road-parallel and road-perpendicular dimensions of the building footprint, then setting the average of the road-perpendicular dimensions as the building depth.
 This is deemed a more accurate way of establishing the plan geometry than using the footprints themselves.